morosanmihail/HA-LondonTfL/README.md

 ## Installation

+You can add this repository as a custom repository in HACS, then find it in the Integrations page!

-Just drop into your `custom_components` folder.
+Alternatively, you can manually drop it into your `custom_components` folder.
-After, of course, creating a new folder in there called `london_tfl`, where all the files in this repo will live in.

-HACS support will come further down the line.

 ## Setup